turgayozgur/messageman/README.md

 Lightweight, distributed job/worker managing application.
 Everything is a simple HTTP request.
 You can use it as a sidecar or a gateway.
 Distributed messages handled by built in RabbitMQ implementation.

+**Important:** The software is not well tested yet.
+Consider making your own tests before using it in production.

 ## Highlights

 * Language agnostic way to implement distributed messaging.
 Best fit for microservices.